rental apartments in nice

 Simple Flourishes, Great Effect

-The menu, like the décor, uses simple flourishes to great effect.
-One of the attractions of Boni is that it relies on whatever fresh ingredients are available that day.
-So there are only a few dishes to choose from: eight starters, four mains and four desserts.
+There are usually 8 “bols” on offer each day, along with four main dishes and four dessert choices.
 The surprise is that you can combine them in seemingly infinite ways.
+So, if you love to just taste, you might want 3 starters and two desserts, or the more traditional one of each – whatever you fancy really.
 You can have 2 starters, a main and a dessert.
 Or three starters, a main and a dessert.
 Or anywhere between two and six starters and a dessert for a set price.
 In addition, you can order à la carte if you wish.

-– Simon, Riviera Pebbles.
-If you would like to contact Simon you can email him at simon@rivierapebbles.com
+– Gayle, Riviera Pebbles.
+If you would like to contact Gayle you can email her at gayle@rivierapebbles.com

 Rosa Says